Publications

 2024(In progress) Transcending educational boundaries: The impact of an online language and cultural exchange program among Generation Z learners of Korean

-2023(Submitted) Na-Young Ryu.
+2023(Forthcoming) Na-Young Ryu.
 Students’ perceptions of utilizing AI chatbot as conversation partners for Korean speaking practice: Acceptance, benefits, and challenges.
 Innovative Methods in Korean Language Learning.

 2022Na-Young Ryu & Sunhee Kim. 인공지능 시대의 외국어 교육. 인공지능 시대 교사가 만드는 미래학교, 교육 과학사, 127-148.

 2022Na-Young Ryu.
 Investigating of the impacts of auditory-only and audiovisual perceptual training in the perception of Korean vowels [in Korean].
-Journal of Korean Language Education.
-33(2), 137-161.
+Journal of Korean Language Education 33(2), 137-161.

 Abstract